-You can hike through old growth forest at Gifford Woods, or through a peat bog at Lake Carmi.
+You can hike through an old growth forest at Gifford Woods State Park, or through a peat bog at Lake Carmi.
 You are likely to see loons on a visit to Green River Reservoir or a moose at Stillwater.
-Mount Philo State Park is a great place to observe the annual fall hawk migration and Burton Island is a great place to watch Least Terns dive for supper.
+Mt.
+Philo State Park is a great place to observe the annual fall hawk migration and Burton Island is a great place to watch Least Terns dive for supper.

 There is a wide variety of habitat and wildlife in the parks, from the sandy dunes of Alburgh Dunes State Park, to the alpine zone on Mt.
 Mansfield.
 You can explore woodlands and meadows, lakes and mountain streams, marshes, mountaintops, islands and cliffs, all in Vermont State Parks.

 Nature centers are great places to learn about and observe nature.
 Here is a list of all the Vermont State Parks with nature centers.